isomerpages/enterprisesg-cpso/_about-us/01-faq-cpsr.md

 **7. What is the validity period of the registration of the Controlled Goods?**<br>
 The registration of Controlled Goods is valid for three years, and may be renewed.

-For low risk level Controlled Goods, RS may renew the SDoC online through the [Consumer Product Safety and Accuracy (CPSA) System](https://cpsa.enterprisesg.gov.sg/totalagility/forms/custom/publicsite/login.html).

-For medium and high risk level Controlled Goods, RS may approach the CAB who issued their CoC to have the Controlled Goods re-certified.

 RS are encouraged to initiate the renewal process 6 months prior to the expiration date.